 Fees in Past Years

 In previous years, Metro students paid only $10.43 in student fees.
-These included a $2.00 activity fee, a $2.00 Student Center fee, a $6.00 computer fee, and $0.43 fee paid to the Minnesota State University Student Association (MSUSA).
+These included a $2.00 activity fee, a $2.00 Student Center fee, a $6.00 computer fee and $0.43 fee paid to the Minnesota State University Student Association (MSUSA).
 These fees will become part of the $33.43 total in fall 2015.

 Tuition v.
 Fees?

 In broad terms, tuition in the Minnesota State Colleges and Universities (MnSCU) system is set by the Board of Trustees.
-Malhotra said once the Board approves a proposed budget, institutions must stick to that budget the rest of the fiscal year.
+Malhotra said once the Board approves a proposed budget, institutions must stick to that budget for the rest of the fiscal year.
 In other words, Metro’s administration cannot charge any figure for tuition other than the amount approved by the Board of Trustees.

 Fees, however, are set by an institution’s Student Senate and approved by MnSCU’s Board of Trustees.
 Where tuition pays for classes, fees pay for student services available on campus and other non-class expenses.